Board Responsibility & Liability

 - Financial

-breaches account for 10 percent of all attacks.
+breaches account for 10% of all attacks.
 (Verizon)

 - The